Luxcorel/marketplace/README.md

 ## Future improvements

-- CSRF protection using the CSRF synchronizer pattern
 - Rate limiting
 - Captcha for the signup endpoint
 - Open graph metadata and other SEO related features